L-1 Visa Frequently Asked Questions

 The L-1 intracompany transferee visa allows you to stay in the United States, initially, for three years, or for only one if you are establishing or working in a new branch, subsidiary, or affiliate office.
 However, the visa may be renewed in three-year increments with a maximum of seven allowable years total.
 If you are an employee applying for the visa with specialized knowledge, you are only allowed five years total in the U.S. But the L-1A intracompany transferee visa offers a nice perk -- it may serve as the starting point for a Green Card.
 See the Green Card section below for more information.

 In order to apply for the L-1 intracompany transferee visa, you must be an executive or high-level manager of a company that is either opening a new branch, subsidiary, or affiliate office in the United States, or transferring to an already existing office or location.
 You may be a citizen of any foreign country.
 You must have worked for the company outside of the U.S. for a full year prior to applying for the visa.
 Please visit our L-1 Intracompany Transferee Visa Eligibility page for a full list of the eligibility requirements.
-You may also learn more about the eligibility requirements for the L-1 intracompany transferee visa on the official website of the Department of Homeland Security.

 Frequently Asked Questions